 What is the weather like in Amsterdam in winter?

-It rarely snows in Amsterdam and prior to this year, the canals in Amsterdam had not froze over for eight years.
+It rarely snows in Amsterdam and prior to last year, the canals in Amsterdam had not become frozen over for eight years.
 That said, it’s good to avoid biking in Amsterdam if it drops below freezing as biking on cobblestones can be dangerous, especially if you’re not an experienced bicyclist, and you can slide on black ice… Typically, Amsterdam bikes do not have snow tires.

 The weather in winter is between 4 and 9 degrees Celsius (the low 30s to high 40s Fahrenheit) with an average of rain occurring on about 23% of the days.
 Generally, the rain doesn’t last very long, but it’s good to have an umbrella if you’re concerned.
 Just be warned that it can feel colder due to the windchill.